SI539/tutorials/git/readme.md

 Now everything on the server side is set.
 You can close the terminal window.

+---

-##Create a Git Repo on your own computer
+## Create a Git Repo on your own computer
 * Note: This part of the tutorial assumes you already have git installed on your computer

 (1) Create a folder where you wants to keep all of the files that will be used in your website.
 You can do it either through Finder or Terminal.
 In this tutorial, I'll assume you put the folder which is named `website_539` under your home folder.